Selling Definition: What Is Selling?

 Selling is first and foremost a transaction between the seller and the prospective buyer or buyers (the target market) where money (or something considered to have monetary value) is exchanged for goods or services.
 So the best way to define selling is to focus on the sales skills that are necessary to make that transaction happen.
 Defining selling as the art of closing the deal encapsulates selling's essence.

-That being said, there is a huge difference between a basic sales exchange such as buying gas at a gas station for your car and buying a car.
+However, that being said, there is a huge difference between a basic sales exchange such as buying gas at a gas station for your car and buying a car.

 In the first instance, the exchange is built on simple need.
 Your car's gas tank is empty; you need to fill it with gas.
 There may not be (and probably isn't) even a salesperson involved.